Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:governing-eqns} gives an overview of the relativistic Fokker--Planck--Boltzmann model.
-Discussions focus on the forms of the collision operator, synchrotron radiation, and the full equation in the momentum space.
-Section~\ref{sec:amr} describes AMR algorithms and several AMR indicators.
+The discussions focus on the forms of the collision operator, synchrotron radiation, and the full equation in the momentum space.
+Section~\ref{sec:amr} describes \editTwo{AMR algorithms and several AMR indicators}{the key contributions related to AMR algorithms}.
 In particular, a prediction approach for AMR indicators is proposed.
-Section~\ref{sec:solver} presents the details of the numerical schemes and their implementation in our code framework.
+Section~\ref{sec:solver} presents the details of \editTwo{the}{further key contributions: the robust and algorithmically scalable} numerical schemes and their implementation in our code framework.
 Section~\ref{sec:setup} focuses on the experimental setup and reproducibility.
 We describe several manufactured solutions for accuracy tests and some details on computational environments.
 We also discuss the impact of the field and knock-on collision operators.
-Section~\ref{sec:results} presents several numerical examples, which include both algorithmic and physics study.
-The conclusions and some discussion of future work are given in Section~\ref{sec:conclusion}.
+Section~\ref{sec:results} presents several numerical examples, which include \editTwo{both algorithmic and}{algorithmic scalability, parallel scalability, and a} physics study.
+The conclusions and discussion of future work are given in Section~\ref{sec:conclusion}.

 \secstatus{finished}